Building programs that work in our community

 Sage House is a safe harbour for street-involved women in Winnipeg’s North End.
 This standalone drop-in home gives vulnerable women a rare place to prepare a meal, do a load of laundry, access health services, speak confidentially with a counsellor or participate in group events within a non-judgmental circle of acceptance.

-The Mount Carmel Clinic Foundation will oversee a retrofitting of Sage House in 2017, providing upgrades and services to meet the demands of the centre.
-We would appreciate your support as we embark on a journey to renovate and revitalize this valuable service.
+The Mount Carmel Clinic Foundation supported the retrofitting of Sage House in 2017, providing upgrades and services to meet the demands of the centre.
+Weappreciate all of the support we received in our journey to raise the $400,000 torenovate and revitalize the home of this very valuable service.

 The Mothering Project Drop-In Centre Renovation